alibaba/innodb-java-reader/README.md

 java -jar innodb-java-reader-cli.jar -ibd-file-path /usr/local/mysql/data/test/t.ibd -create-table-sql-file-path t.sql -c gen-filling-rate-heatmap -args "./out.html 800 1000"
 ```

 Filling rate, also known as page filling factor, means how efficient for InnoDB to make use of storage space.
 InnoDB store records in row-oriented layout, usually this is good for OLTP scenario.
 While in big data industry, columnar storage format is more preferred, because for performance, it can read required data, skip unnecessary deserialization, leverage specific encoding and better for compression, so the storage space is much more saved.
-Although, row-oriented format is not friendly in term of file size, we still want to know the space occupied by data , InnoDB file can be fragmented due to logical deletion or B+ tree splitting.
+Although, row-oriented format is not friendly in term of file size, we still want to know the space occupied by data, InnoDB file can be fragmented due to logical deletion or B+ tree splitting.
 Filling rate for every page is calculated by examining `used space / page size`, used space equals to `heap_top_position + page_directory_slots_bytes + FilTrailer - garbage_space`.
 This is different from `data_free` value when you examine a table through `information_schema.TABLES`, `data_free` means the space allocated on disk for, but not used.

 Assume we build a table by inserting rows in sequential order.
 The page filling rate will be more than 90 percent initially.